How to Start a New Exercise Program

-The key to making your exercise program work for you is consistency.
-You need to choose a program and schedule that you can see yourself sticking with for weeks and months at a time.
-You’ll also need to make some tweaks to your current lifestyle to ensure you stay on track.
-Changes like these can be overwhelming — especially if you’re a busy mum with a tight schedule as it is.
-Here are some ways to integrate a new exercise program into your weekly routine.
+When it comes to making an exercise program work for you, consistency is key.
+You need to choose a workout routine and schedule that you can stick with long-term.
+You’ll also need to make some tweaks to your current lifestyle to ensure you stay on track with your exercise and supporting healthy eating plan.
+Changes like these can be overwhelming—especially if you’re a busy mom with a tight schedule as it is.
+But the results will be worth it.
+There are so many physical and mental benefits of exercise you will start to see almost right away.
+So, with the benefits of exercise in mind, here are some ways to integrate a new full body workout into your weekly routine.

-Make sure you’re not setting yourself up for injuries and pain when starting a new exercise program.
-Take the time to purchase the right types of shoes, clothing and any accessories you need to do your routine with good form.
-Even simple things like the wrong type of shoes or wearing clothes that are too restrictive can make it hard to get through your workout and may prevent you from enjoying the benefits of your new exercise regimen.
+When you start a new exercise program, it’s important to make sure you’re not setting yourself up for injuries and pain.
+Even simple things like wearing the wrong type of workout shoes or choosing clothes that are too restrictive can make it hard to get through your workout and may prevent you from enjoying the benefits of your new exercise routine.
+To protect yourself, take the time to purchase the right types of shoes, workout apparel and any accessories you need to do your full body workout routine with good support and form.

-Be realistic about how much weight you want to lose, what size you want to be, or what energy level you want to have with this new exercise program.
+Be realistic about how much weight you want to lose, what size dress you want to wear, or the level of energy you want to have with this new full body workout routine.
 Start slowly and track your results.
-If you think you can push harder after a few weeks, increase the intensity and continue working out on schedule.
+If you think you can push harder after a few weeks, increase the intensity of your whole body workout and continue working out on schedule.
 Setting goals that are too far out of reach can be discouraging, so set small, attainable goals and build from there.

-Avoid workout burnout when starting a new exercise program by giving yourself plenty of time to rest.
-If your body and mind don’t have a chance to rest and recuperate from the new routine, you could end up avoiding exercise altogether and may even injure yourself.
-Recognise your limits and plan to work out only a few days a week if you’re just starting out.
-If you’re already very active, schedule at least one complete day of rest so that your body can heal.
+Avoid workout burnout when starting a new full body workout by giving yourself plenty of time to rest.
+If your body and mind don’t have a chance to rest and recuperate from the new routine, not only will you fail to reap the maximum physical and mental benefits of exercise, you could end up injuring yourself.
+Recognize your limits and plan to work out only a few days a week if you’re just starting out.
+If you’re already very active, schedule at least one complete day of rest so your body can heal.

 Make sure you’re eating a variety of healthy, energy-boosting foods that support your training routine.
-Cutting out too many calories can be dangerous and may even prevent you from getting the most out of your workouts.
-Make the most of the Curves Nutrition Program meal plan as it works hand-in-hand with our strength-training and cardio fitness program to help you increase metabolism and burn fat.
-It’s simple to use, but flexible enough to help you incorporate your favourite foods.
+Cutting out too many calories can be dangerous and may even prevent you from getting the most out of your whole body workouts.
+Consider asking your Coach about Curves Nutrition Program to make sure your diet supports your new workout goals.
+Curves members can utilize our healthy eating plan that works hand-in-hand with our strength training and cardio fitness program to help you increase metabolism and burn fat.
+It’s simple to use, but flexible enough to help you incorporate your favorite foods—cooking at home or dining out.